 7 Ways to Stop Grinding Your Teeth

 Many people do not even realize they grind their teeth because they do it at night while they sleep.
 Symptoms of bruxism include headaches and a sore jaw.
 People may mention that they hear you grind your teeth at night too.
-So how can you stop grinding your teeth in your sleep?
+Continue reading to learn how to stop grinding teeth both in the daytime and at night.

 How to Stop Grinding Your Teeth

-There are several approaches to end daytime and nighttime tooth grinding, including:
+There are several approaches to end daytime and nighttime tooth grinding.
+Here are seven you could try today to experience some relief.

 1. Get a Nighttime Mouth Guard

 Constant grinding can wear down the enamel on your teeth and make them more vulnerable to cavities.
-Fortunately, wearing a nighttime mouth guard will protect your teeth.
+Fortunately, sleeping with a mouth guard will protect your teeth.
 Our dentist can fit you for a custom mouth guard that will keep your teeth safe throughout the night.
 A custom-made guard will be more comfortable than any you can buy at the store, which is one-size-fits-all and may not fit as snugly.
+Consistently wearing a mouth guard overnight is one of the best ways to combat sleep bruxism.

 2. Start Exercising

 If you do not exercise, add a few sweat sessions to your weekly routine.
-Bruxism is often caused by stress, with tension manifesting in your tooth grinding.
+Bruxism often results from stress, with tension manifesting in your tooth grinding.
 Exercise will give you a release from that stress.

 3. Relax Right Before Bed